holochain/holochain-cmd/README.md

 [![PM](https://img.shields.io/badge/pm-waffle-blue.svg?style=flat-square)](https://waffle.io/holochain/org)
 [![Chat](https://img.shields.io/badge/chat-chat%2eholochain%2enet-blue.svg?style=flat-square)](https://chat.holochain.net)

-This repo provides a set of tools for building and running Holochain genomes from the command line.
+This repo provides a set of tools for building and running Holochain DNA from the command line.
 The tools are written in Rust, and delivered as binary executables.

 ## Install